Employee advocacy marketing is a great way to boost the organic reach of content, using your most powerful and cost-friendly asset – employees.

 Marketing can support employees with a dedicated Microsoft Team, with predefined channels.

 Employee advocacy programs are a companywide initiative with benefits for nearly every department.
 Yet, marketing stands to gain more than most if they take some time to educate employees and promote the platform.
 Once the program is up and running, marketing only has to link content already created or help edit suggested ideas further.
 After that, marketing can start to see the results in increased organic reach and improved visibility.

 Employee advocacy programs really are marketing secret weapons.

-Discover how your team can use Powell Softwares employee advocacy tool to boost organic reach while connecting employees, with a demo from our team.
+Discover how your marketing and communications team can use Powell Softwares employee advocacy tool to boost organic reach while connecting employees, with a demo from our team.
 Book your demo to see our solution in action.

 Just interested in all things digital workplace and want to keep updated on Powell Software’s latest articles and insight?
 Sign up for our monthly newsletter and stay in the loop.